ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/kubearchinspect/_next-steps.md

 ---
-next_step_guidance: Now you know how to use the KubeArchInspect tool to understand the Arm support of your Kubernetes cluster images.
+next_step_guidance: You now know how to use the KubeArchInspect tool to ensure containers running in a Kubernetes cluster support the Arm architecture.
+To learn more about related topics, please explore the resources below.

 recommended_path: /learning-paths/servers-and-cloud-computing/eks-multi-arch/